-Even with the best will in the world, all cool boxes will begin to warm up after a few days, and suddenly your Monday morning tea is looking more like a Monday morning yoghurt.
+With the best will in the world, all cool boxes will begin to warm up after a few days, and suddenly your Monday morning tea is looking more like a Monday morning yoghurt.

 So, how can you keep milk and other foods cold without an electric hook-up?

-We’ve come up with 6 tips from all of our many decades camping to give you some of the best ways to avoid curdled milk!
+We’ve come up with 6 tips from all of our many decades’ camping to give you some of the best ways to avoid curdled milk!